BND Hamburger Icon

 2. Show what you’ve learned.

-Recent grads generally must find a job with limited work experience, but even if you’ve had only one or two brief internships or volunteer opportunities, you can still be a valuable employee.
+Recent grads generally must find a job with limited work experience; however, even if you’ve had only one or two brief internships or volunteer opportunities, you can still be a valuable employee.

-“When I’m hiring, I’m impressed by candidates that highlight life experiences over skills,” said Cynthia Davies, managing director at design collective Safari Sundays. “[Demonstrate] what you have learned about life and how you can apply what you’ve taken away from your background to your job – what makes you a well-rounded person.”
+“When I’m hiring, I’m impressed by candidates that highlight life experiences over skills,” said Cynthia Davies, managing partner at One of One Brands. “[Demonstrate] what you have learned about life and how you can apply what you’ve taken away from your background to your job — what makes you a well-rounded person.”

 If you’re considering creative ways to apply for jobs, think of an approach that demonstrates your creativity while targeting the skills mentioned in the job description.